 Homeowners may elect to forego homeownership in the State.
 They may choose to sell their property to the State and relocate outside of Louisiana or remain in the State but choose not to purchase a home.
 Depending on the percentage damage to the home, the State will compensate the homeowner based on 60% of the home's pre-storm value or the Estimated Cost of Damage.
-For elderly households, calculations for compensation will be based on 100% Pre-storm Value and will follow the calculations in Figure 2 above.
+For elderly households and military personnel called to duty, calculations for compensation will be based on 100% Pre-storm Value and will follow the calculations in Figure 2 above.
 Figure 3 provides a summary of the basic calculations that the Road Home program will use to determine compensation benefits.
-Appendix 2 provides examples of how hypothetical households might be assisted.

-Figure 3 - COMPENSATION GRANT FOR OPTION 3:SELL
+Figure 3 - COMPENSATION GRANT FOR OPTION 3: SELL